Socram-Occots/ClipTracker/README.md

 - **Limitless Timeline Marking**

-    - Make, Mark, and Save as many Timeline as you wish.
+    - Make, Mark, and Save as many timelines as you wish.

 - **Customizable Hotkeys**